 Sourdough Rye Bread

 Here is another delicious and super healthy bread from my childhood.
-Rye bread is very delicate and has everything perfectly balanced: it is moderate in salt, a bit sweet, sour, a bit dark, dense and soft at the same time, with a bright and clearly expressed aroma and taste.
+Sourdough Rye bread is very delicate and has everything perfectly balanced: it is moderate in salt, a bit sweet, sour, a bit dark, dense and soft at the same time, with a bright and clearly expressed aroma and taste.

 Not only rye bread tastes great it can also help you control or lose weight.
 A research, published in Nutrition Journal, concluded that rye bread can be used to decrease hunger feelings both before and after lunch when included in a breakfast meal.